MBtech/bbo-arena/algorithms/README.md

 - Grid Search: sklearn (Exhaustive)
 - Random Search: sklearn (Specific random distribution).
 Also available in Hyperopt
 - BO with GPy: [GPyOpt](https://gpyopt.readthedocs.io/en/latest/#)

+## Notes:
+As far as I know Skopt uses random sampling.
+Sobol sampling has been discussed in the github issues but it hasn't been included yet.